metio/terraform-provider-k8s/docs/data-sources/gateway_nginx_org_nginx_proxy_v1alpha1_manifest.md

 Optional:

 - `exporter` (Attributes) Exporter specifies OpenTelemetry export parameters. (see [below for nested schema](#nestedatt--spec--telemetry--exporter))
-- `service_name` (String) ServiceName is the 'service.name' attribute of the OpenTelemetry resource.Default is 'ngf:<gateway-namespace>:<gateway-name>'.
-If a value is provided by the user,then the default becomes a prefix to that value.
+- `service_name` (String) ServiceName is the 'service.name' attribute of the OpenTelemetry resource.
+Default is 'ngf:<gateway-namespace>:<gateway-name>'.
+If a value is provided by the user, then the default becomes a prefix to that value.
 - `span_attributes` (Attributes List) SpanAttributes are custom key/value attributes that are added to each span. (see [below for nested schema](#nestedatt--spec--telemetry--span_attributes))

 <a id="nestedatt--spec--telemetry--exporter"></a>